okami101/vuetify-admin/packages/docs/guide/tutorial.md

 The last step will finish installation process with additional questions :

 * Select `JSON Server` as **data provider** for this tutorial.
 * In this tutorial we don't need any **authentication** so we can directly use guest mode.
+Or you can use the faker one that use only local storage without need of any API server for testing purpose, any login will be accepted.
 * Sets appropriate **API endpoint** according to the previous launched JSON server.
 * Enable **users** and **material** theme.
 * We don't need of any **profile** or **impersonation** feature.